McMasterRS/lm_web-security/sso.md

 We will create a `PermissionGate` component that prevents users from accessing our webpage before logging in.
 If a user is not yet successfully authenticated, the `PermissionGate` will display a `Modal` message informing the user that they need to login to access our website.

-Create a new `PermissionGate` directory inside the components directory and add the following code to it:
+Create a new `PermissionGate` directory inside the components directory and add a `PermissionGate.tsx` file to it.
+Add the following code to `PermissionGate.tsx`:

 ```ts
 {% raw %}